-The tools are intended to be used at the various phases of the intervention cycle15.
+The tools are intended to be used at the various phases of the intervention cycle.
 They include guiding questions, checklists, and examples of project interventions to help users explore the concepts and connections with migration.
 The tools are designed to be adapted and used, regardless of region, country, and/or other contextual factors.
 They are not intended to be prescriptive, but rather guide or inform the mainstreaming of migration throughout the intervention cycle:

-Figure 1: Intervention Cycle Phases

-PHASES

-MAINSTREAMING MIGRATION

-Programming

-Analyse the country context and determine the objectives and sector priorities for cooperation.

-Analyse the migration situation and how it intersects with the sector context.

-Design16

-Identify intervention ideas based on need and priority, assess their feasibility, and then formulate the intervention.
-Explore how intervention design can incorporate migration considerations.
+Figure 1: MAINSTREAMING PHASES MIGRATION Intervention Cycle Phases Programming Analyse the migration situation and how it Analyse the country context and intersects with the sector determine the objectives and sector context priorities for cooperation.
+Design Explore how intervention design can incorporate Identify intervention ideas based on need migration considerations. and priority, assess their feasibility, and then formulate the intervention.
+INTERVENTION CYCLE Implementation Monitor how migration impacts, and is impacted Work with implementing partners to by, the intervention. deliver the intervention's planned impact and report on progress.
+Closure Include questions relating to Assess the intervention design, migration in evaluations. implementation and results.

-Implementation

-Work with implementing partners to deliver the intervention's planned impact and report on progress.

-Monitor how migration impacts, and is impacted by, the intervention.

-Closure

-Assess the intervention design, implementation and results.

-Include questions relating to migration in evaluations.

-^{14.} See the Glossary of Terms for more information.
+13. See the Glossary of Terms for more information.

-^{15.} The above intervention cycle phases are those used by the European Commission in its international cooperation and development programming.
+14. The above intervention cycle phases are those used by the European Commission in its international cooperation and development programming.
 However, different organizations use different language to describe the phases of the project or programme cycle.
 Despite the differences in language, in general most organizations and agencies follow a similar approach to planning, management, monitoring and evaluation of their development cooperation interventions, and therefore the approach used in this Toolkit should still be applicable.

-^{16.} According to DG INTPA guidance, identification (early design) and formulation (final design) phases could be merged into a single design phase, considering pragmatically that an intervention might not be fully identified until it is formulated.
+15. According to DG INTPA guidance, identification (early design) and formulation (final design) phases could be merged into a single design phase, considering pragmatically that an intervention might not be fully identified until it is formulated.